segmentio/segment-docs/src/connections/destinations/catalog/actions-s3/index.md

 The AWS S3 (Actions) destination enhances this capability by introducing configurable options to format and structure event data prior to storage.
 This new approach offers several key benefits:

 1. Standardized Data Formatting
-Instead of raw, unprocessed logs, AWS S3 (Actions) lets you define consistent output formats for your data.
-This standardization simplifies downstream analysis, ensuring your event payloads adhere to predefined schemas without requiring custom transformation processes after storage.
+AWS S3 (Actions) lets you define consistent output formats for your data, either CSV or TXT file formats, in a folder definition that you choose.
+The previous AWS S3 Classic Destination only allowed raw JSON payloads stored within a specific folder called `"segment-logs"`.

 2. Configurable Data Translation
 AWS S3 (Actions) supports translation rules that can map raw event attributes to more meaningful or actionable representations.
-You can configure these rules to meet specific data schema requirements, reducing the need for post-processing and improving compatibility with other tools and analytics platforms.
+You can configure these rules to meet specific data schema requirements, either adding in custom columns or using the default ones.

 3. Enhanced Delivery Controls
-The destination provides advanced options for batching, compression, and file naming conventions.
-These controls help optimize storage efficiency and simplify data retrieval workflows.
+The destination provides advanced options for batch size controls and file naming conventions.
+These controls can help optimize efficiency and simplify data retrieval workflows.

-4. Improved Data Consistency and Quality
-By standardizing event payloads before delivery, AWS S3 (Actions) minimizes inconsistencies and errors often associated with raw data ingestion.
-This leads to cleaner, more reliable data for downstream systems.

 ## Getting Started
 Setting up the AWS S3 (Actions) destination is a straightforward process designed to help you quickly configure and deploy standardized event data to your Amazon S3 bucket.
 Follow these steps to get started: